Protesters who vandalise the Cenotaph should be put into jail, says Braverman

 In Belfast on Saturday afternoon, pro-Palestinian activists marched from Queen’s University to the US consulate building in the south of the city.

-The rally organised near the consulate heard speeches and chants condemning Israel’s actions in Gaza and the United States’s support for the Israeli stance.
+The rally organised near the consulate heard speeches and chants condemning Israel’s actions in Gaza and the United States’ support for the Israeli stance.

 A protest in Glasgow saw the BBC headquarters in the Scottish city targeted by demonstrators, with activists holding up mock body bags in outcry at the 3,000 Palestinian children killed in the past three weeks.